salma-emara/aps105-book/README.md

 ## Quizzes: Add or Edit

-The quiz questions for the book are created in TOML files, which are then converted into JavaScript files to be read by the code to build the book.
+The quizzes for the book are created in TOML files, which are then converted into JavaScript files to be read by the code to build the book.

 To convert .toml files to .js files: